aslak01/denoscripts/histStockPriceAdder/README.md

 # histStockPriceAdder

 ## Broken due to a bug in deno for the moment
+the code runs on node tho if you want to try it out

 iterates over an array of stock trades and adds a value from yahoo finance